Getting Around Vietnam: Transfers, Trains, Buses and Domestic Flights

 Open-ticket buses allow flexible scheduling.
 Buy a ticket at any hostel or travel desk for a specific leg, or buy an open route ticket (Hanoi to HCMC) and book each leg as you go.

 Overnight sleeper buses: Lie-flat bunk buses on the main routes.
 Efficient for long distances (overnight bus saves a night of accommodation).
 The Hanoi–Phong Nha, Hue–Hoi An, and Nha Trang–Da Lat routes use this format.
+On the busy Hanoi–Sapa route, pre-book a reserved sleeper berth rather than buying through a hostel desk — you get a confirmed seat assignment and Old Quarter pickup.

 Note: Tourist buses are not the same as public intercity buses.
 They’re more comfortable, go directly between backpacker areas, and have fixed departure times.
 Public buses are cheaper but use bus stations, not tourist guesthouses.